 All professionals in the medical industry should have their consumers’ best needs at heart, this includes insurance companies.
-Generally they do, which is why so much importance is placed on the translation of Summary of Benefits and Coverage (SBC) in the medical industry.
+Generally, they do, which is why so much importance is placed on the translation of the Summary of Benefits and Coverage (SBC) in the medical industry.

 What is an SBC?

 Alongside helping consumers understand their health plan’s features and offerings, an SBC also covers the costs associated with the plan.
 An SBC can cover very complicated topics, such as cost-sharing rules or limits and exceptions to coverage, in a way that is easy for the average consumer to understand.
 One way that a health insurance or plan company can do this is by providing consumers with a “Uniform Glossary” designed to clearly explain any medical or insurance-related terms that may apply to a plan.
 Not only are all plans required by the ACA to provide a SBC to their consumers, but they must follow a uniform template that is customized to reflect the terms of a specific plan.

 It is of the utmost importance that consumers have access to an SBC.
 Not only does this access help them understand their plan features and the costs associated with it once they’re enrolled, but they can use the SBC to answer some of their general questions regarding a health plan before they choose to enroll in it.
 This knowledge helps consumers make informed decisions about their health and finances.

 Why does an SBC need to be translated into other languages?